 The Two Types of Price Drops

-Most people know about standard sales, but there are actually two ways to trigger a price adjustment.
-Knowing the difference is how power users save hundreds a year.
+Most people know about standard sales, but there are actually two kinds of price adjustments.

 1. The Manufacturer Discount (Instant Rebate)